LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_

 - [ ] 6.3.a At this stage we have not yet addressed the ethical dimension of our data science projects and activities
-- [ ] 6.3.b We are studying the ethical dimension of our data science projects and activities, it is work in progress
+- [ ] 6.3.b We are studying the ethical dimension of our data science projects and activities, it is a work in progress
 - [ ] 6.3.c Employees involved in data science activities receive training in ethics
 - [ ] 6.3.d Our organisation has adopted an ethics policy
 - [ ] 6.3.e For projects justifying it, we set up an independent ethics committee or ask for the evaluation of an organisation validating the ethics of the projects